Abdifatah2023/Abdifatah2023/README.md

 **`CITE Student (Developer/IT Technician/Cloud Enthusiast)`**

-My name is Cabdifataax Maxamuud.
-Enthusiastic about technology and currently pursuing a degree in Computer Information Technology at Texas Christian University.
-I have a keen interest in cloud computing and AWS cloud services.
-My goal is to deepen my understanding of the cloud technology as a whole, and I am currently exploring software engineering to further enhance my skills and drive innovation in technology.
+My name is Cabdifataax Maxamuud, and I am a Computer Information Technology student at Texas Christian University with a strong focus on machine learning and artificial intelligence.
+I am deeply interested in building intelligent systems, working with data-driven models, and applying AI to solve real-world problems.
+Alongside ML and AI, I have experience with cloud computing—particularly AWS—which I use to train, deploy, and scale models.
+My goal is to continue strengthening my expertise in AI-driven software engineering and cloud-based machine learning solutions to drive meaningful technological innovation.
    <p align="left">
       <a href="https://github.com/Abdifatah2023?tab=followers">
          <img alt="followers" title="Follow me on Github" src="https://custom-icon-badges.demolab.com/github/followers/Abdifatah2023?color=236ad3&labelColor=1155ba&style=for-the-badge&logo=person-add&label=Follow&logoColor=white"/></a>